Cal-CS-61A-Staff/cs61a-apps/examtool/README.md

 To identify cheating or recover from students losing their Internet connection, run `examtool logs` to see the full submission history of a particular student, or all students in the roster.

 Run `examtool save-logs` and then `examtool cheaters` to identify students who have used substituted words that did not occur in their exam, implying that they may be cheaters.
 Run `examtool identify-watermark` if you have a screenshot of a watermarked exam that you wish to identify.
+Run `examtool identify-keyword` if you wish to determine which students received exams with a particular keyword.